By: Stephanie Hagan on March 6th, 2023

 GSA Schedule | 5 Min Read

-Who are my customers?
-It’s often the burning question in any commercial marketplace.
-You know what your products and services are, you have an idea where and how you want to market them, but who is your target audience?
-It’s no different when you’re selling to the government through a GSA Schedule contract.
+You know what your products and services are, you have an idea where and how you want to market them, but who are your target customers?
 As public sector consultants, we’re asked this question a lot because a wide array of agencies purchase through the GSA Multiple Award Schedule (MAS) program and the answer isn't always clear.

-The GSA MAS program was created for government agencies to have access to around 11 million different products and services at a volume discount, but it’s not open to just any government entity.
+The GSA MAS program was created for government agencies to have access to around 11 million different products and services at a volume discount, but it’s not open to just any organization.
 So who can you sell to with a GSA Schedule contract?

-However, the GSA MAS program is not just for executive agencies and other federal agencies.
+However, the GSA Schedules program is not just for executive agencies and other federal agencies.
 Other entities that purchase under the GSA Schedule include but are not limited to:

 - The U.S. Senate